kamilhussen24/GitHub-Dynamic-Blog/README.md

 ## 🙌 Credits

 Maintained by [Your Name](https://github.com/your-username).
-Inspired by the simplicity of old-school blogging.
+Powered by GitHub Pages and the GitHub Content API.